dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```

 When both class and interface has default implementation, class implementation takes priority.
-In this case there is no way to call this method of interface.
+In this case there is no way to call this method of interface:
+* fundamental rule of java inheritance - classes win over interfaces
+* class inheritance was since java1, but interface default methods were added in java8 - if you allow interface to override - many old code may exhibit wrong behavior.
+For the same reason if you force to recompile, a lot of older code may get broken.
+This is the main reason, why it was decided to give class methods priority over interface, and don't throw compilation error
+* based on this you can deduce if class extends another, and implement multiple interface with same default method, no compilation error because method from parent class will take priority and effectively overwrite other implementations
+* for the same reason `extends` should always go before `implements` - so the order is important for these 2 keywords
 ```java
 public class App {
     public static void main(String[] args) {